s0loq/remove_dupes/README.md

-# remove_dupes
+# vbscripts
-vbscript - to remove duplicate entries
+vbscript - collection of vbscripts